zq99/data-access-layer-vba-sql-server/README.md

 This project features a Data Access layer that can be used by any VBA application to connect to SQL Server.

-The purpose is to keep database connectivity code tidy and core database commands centralized within a project.
+The purpose is to keep database connectivity tidy and core database commands centralized within a project.

 The layer handles all actions involved with reading and writing data to SQL Server.